 For a truly spa-like experience, Steamboat Hot Springs offers facial treatments, massage services, and more, in addition to the traditional hot spring services.

 This hot springs resort sources its geothermal mineral water from a spring on-site, directly into the soaking tubs.
 Choose from several soaking options, including private mineral baths with aromatherapy, outdoor soaking tubs or the geothermal steam room.
-Steamboat Hot Springs also offers detox therapy, ayurveda and sonotherapy.
+Steamboat Hot Springs also offers detox therapy, Ayurvedic treatments and sonotherapy.

 South of Reno, in Carson City, Carson Hot Springs offers their guests a large, outdoor pool and smaller, jetted tubs fed by hot mineral water.
 The location also offers guest a rich history.